Nashville Vehicular Homicide Attorneys

 Perhaps the main factors affecting a judge's decision in such a case are what sort of sentence the family of the deceased wants for the driver and whether the driver has any previous convictions.
 There have been some cases in which people convicted of vehicular homicide have avoided jail time and been sentenced to eight to 12 years of probation instead.
 Such cases are very rare, though.

 If you have been accused of vehicular homicide involving alcohol, one thing to remember is that the prosecution must prove that the proximate cause of the death and the accident was alcohol.
 Depending on the facts of a particular case, it may be possible to have the charge reduced or even dismissed.

 As with any other criminal case, every element should be examined carefully.
 Simply being involved in or even causing a fatal accident does not necessarily warrant a vehicular homicide charge.
-We will look to every possible defense to challenge such charges.
+Our Nashville vehicular homicide lawyers at May & McKinney, PLLC, will look to every possible defense to challenge such charges.
 We also offer additional insight on this important topic on our page: Defending a Vehicular Homicide Case.

 Contact May & McKinney, PLLC, today to get started on your defense with our Nashville vehicular homicide attorneys.

 “Look no further, Rob McKinney is the defense attorney you need.”- Tara

 “Rob and his team are second to none.”- Anonymous

 “Stop searching for an attorney.
 Stop worrying about your legal woes.
 Stop wondering if your attorney actually cares and start ...”- D.T.